ahumeniy/flipkg/build-server-v2/readme.md

                         is ignored.
   -d source_dir         Directory within the app repo where the App code resides.
-  -r                    clone submodules from app repo -p                    preserve artifacts (don't cleanup) -P patch_in_b64_gz    Apply a patch encoded in base64 and gzipped -l                    local build (don't upload the results).
+  -r                    clone submodules from app repo -n appid              override app id detection and use the specified app id instead -p                    preserve artifacts (don't cleanup) -P patch_in_b64_gz    Apply a patch encoded in base64 and gzipped -l                    local build (don't upload the results).
 Involves -p